tonyzz987/tonyzz987/README.md

-- 👋 Hi, I’m @tonyzz987
+- Hi, I’m @tonyzz987
-- 👀 I’m data analytics and data science
+- I learned about data analytics and data science, familiar in SQL and Python
-- 🌱 I’m currently learning data science at General Assembly

-- 📫 You can reach me through tonyzheng987@gmail.com
+-You can reach me through tonyzheng987@gmail.com

 <!---
 tonyzz987/tonyzz987 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.